tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/LessonPlan.md

 * This means that people suffering in nations that have high censorship can still find a way to use these systems to reach out and to bypass the oppression.

-* Blockchain is being used currently around the world to avoid censorship or hyperinflation in many countries such as Venezuela, Zimbabwe, China, and Russia.
+* Blockchain is being used currently around the world to avoid censorship or hyperinflation in many countries.

 * It has been said that blockchain and crypto can be seen as an insurance policy against a dystopian future.

 * Money is often compared to a form of speech.
 These are systems where this form of expression cannot be censored.

+#### Pillar 5: Public

 ![screenshot of public](https://image.shutterstock.com/image-illustration/two-way-street-signs-words-260nw-156089513.jpg)

 * Explain that this means that open blockchains are separate from the state.
 Public blockchain networks are suited for public affairs.

 * Military or government work, or certain logistic implementations will likely be suited to a private network due to the confidential nature.

-  This is at least until zero-knowledge proof technology that allow for total privacy on an public blockchain is further developed to scale.
+* This is at least until zero-knowledge proof technology that allows for total privacy on a public blockchain is further developed to scale.

 * This separation of state and money is a first in history, and is similar to the separation of church and state to allow for religious freedom, only this allows for monetary freedom.

 * Explain how these systems are built by the people, for the people, and are governed by the people.

 Ask the students to compare the 5 Pillars to the features that they had written down during their use case analysis and to compare and contrast what they came up with to what they just learned.

+Answer any questions before moving on.

+---

 ### 7. Student Do: Peoplechain (15 min)

-For this activity, students will emulate the public, censor resistant and borderless nature of the blockchain by creating a distributed ledger like system breaking up into groups and using themselves as network participants.
+For this activity, students will emulate the public, censor resistant, and borderless nature of the blockchain by creating a distributed ledger like system breaking up into groups and using themselves as network participants.

+#### Activity Logistics

+You will need to group students into at least three groups:

+* Group 1 - Money senders.
+This group will create and send transactions.

+* Group 2 - Record Keepers in the US.
+This group will be a geographical region of "nodes" in the US.

+* Group 3 - Record Keepers outside the US.
+This group will be a second geographical region of "nodes" in a different country than the US.

+To speed up this activity, organize the three groups before class and let students know which group they belong to by creating some slides or a document to show in the projector during the activity.

+You should create at least two slack channels for this activity, name the channels as follows:

+* RecordKeepersUS

+* RecordKeepersChina (China is just an example, feel free to choose another country)

+Add students to their corresponding slack channel before class.

+Run a couple of test transactions after starting the activity.
+Time the students and allow them to transact for at least 5 minutes.

 Have TAs circulate to provide assistance to students facing challenges or to clarify the role of each student.

-You will need to group students into at least 3 groups:

-* 1 group will create and send transactions

-* 1 group will be a geographical region of "nodes"

-* 1 group will be a second geographical region of "nodes"

-Have the students pick which part of the world their group will be in.

 **Instructions:**

 * [README.md](Activities/07-Stu_Peoplechain/README.md)

-Time the students and allow the students to transact for 3 minutes.
+---

-### 8. Instructor Do: Peoplechain Review (5 min)
+### 8. Instructor Do: Peoplechain Review (10 min)

 Ask every group to make a list of all the transactions they have a record of in order of highest dollar amount to lowest dollar amount.